silky/public_or_perish_talk/bam.md

 ***---- Click ----***

-Another example of this idea is the Sage Math Cloud.
+Continuing further with collaborative computing, we also have the Sage Math Cloud.

 ***---- Click ----***